imaolo/yaat/README.md

 ## usage

-See yaat/main.py for detailed usage
+See ./main.py and yaat/main.py for detailed usage.

 YAAT has three commands: train, predict, and plot_prediction.